garethbrickman/holberton-system_engineering-devops/README.md

 # System Engineering and Devops

-This repository contains programs written in Bash for the System Engineering and Devops curriculum at Holberton School.
+This repository contains programs and scripts primarily written in Bash and Python for the System Engineering and Devops curriculum at Holberton School.

 | Project | Description |
 | :--- | :---|